 Highway 1 starts in San Diego and ends at the border between California and Oregon, but for this guide we started the trip in Costa Mesa and finish it in San Francisco passing through Big Sur.
 If you are starting your trip from the start of Highway 1 make sure to check out this guide with the best things to do and see in San Diego.

-Map of the route along the Pacific Coast Highway from Los Angeles to San Francisco including Big Sur:
+Map with the best Pacific Coast Highway stops from Los Angeles to San Francisco including Big Sur:

 In this map you will find all the stops we mention in our blog post.
 The stops we deem as California highlights are marked with a star.
 To send the map to your phone make sure to click on the save icon.

 How long do I need for a Highway One Classic Road Trip?